 If the entries are not there, it means that our relay is not reachable from the outside, so we would need to check port forwarding, firewalls, etc. on our system.

 Once Tor decides that our relay is reachable, it will upload a server descriptor to the directory authorities, to let clients know how to connect to it.
-After a few hours (to give it enough time to propagate), we can query Atlas or Globe to see whether our relay has successfully registered in the network.
+After a few hours (to give it enough time to propagate), we can use Relay Search to see whether our relay has successfully registered in the network.

 If we wanted to watch our relay’s activities from the command line, we could use